daineal/android_cv_lane_detection/README.md

 Check out your sdk paths and replace them in the Android Studio's `File/Project Structure/SDKLocation` and gradle scripts and `jni/Android.mk` .

 The project is built with ARM NEON support (check it out in `jni/Android.mk` : "`LOCAL_ARM_NEON := true`") and tested on an android device with ARM Cortex-A53 chips.

+### Annotation for Dima
+- You should edit path to ndk inside local.properties file
+- Import out opencv module and edit dependency in project structure https://habrahabr.ru/post/262089/